 Finding whole-grain foods in your supermarket can be tricky.
 Some foods that appear to contain whole grains really don’t.
 You need to look carefully at food labels.
 Don't be fooled by:

-Foods labeled "containing whole grain," "made from whole grain," or "multigrain."
-They're not 100% whole grains.
+- Foods labeled "containing whole grain," "made from whole grain," or "multigrain."
+They may not be 100% whole grains.
 Look for "whole grain" as the first ingredient listed.

 How Much Is Too Much?